| OKSH(1) | General Commands Manual | OKSH(1) |

 editor with the following exceptions:

-command is different (in
+_ command is different (in

-it is the last argument command; in
+oksh it is the last argument command; in

 vi(1) it goes to the start of the current

-and G
+line)./ and G commands move

-) commands).Note that the ^X stands for control-X; also ⟨esc⟩, ⟨space⟩, and ⟨tab⟩ are used for escape, space, and tab, respectively (no kidding).
+in the opposite direction to the j command.:) commands).Note that the ^X stands for control-X; also ⟨esc⟩, ⟨space⟩, and ⟨tab⟩ are used for escape, space, and tab, respectively (no kidding).

 Like vi(1), there are two modes: “insert” mode and “command” mode.
 In insert mode, most characters are simply put in the buffer at the current cursor position as they are typed; however, some characters are treated specially.
 In particular, the following characters are taken from current tty(4) settings (see stty(1)) and have their usual meaning (normal values are in parentheses): kill (^U), erase (^?), werase (^W), eof (^D), intr (^C), and quit (^\).
 In addition to the above, the following characters are also treated specially in insert mode: